Skip to main content

 Brief Summary

-Dexmedetomidine and ketamine are both suggested for sedation and analgesia in ICU patients with mechanical ventilation.
+Dexmedetomidine and ketamine are both suggested for sedation and analgesia in ICU patients.
 Recent studies suggest that low-dose dexmedetomidine or ketamine/esketamine may improve sleep quality of ICU patients.
-The purpose of this trial is to observe whether night-time infusion of low-dose dexmedetomidine-esketamine combination can improve sleep structure of patients with mechanical ventilation in the ICU.
+The purpose of this trial is to observe whether night-time infusion of low-dose dexmedetomidine-esketamine combination can improve sleep structure of patients receiving mechanical ventilation or high-flow nasal cannula oxygen therapy in the ICU.

 Detailed Description